-Group discussion on English language as discipline, Group presentation on historical development of ancient British English to present standard English Language in the world, Lecture and discussion, Self study
+Guru Ghasidas Vishwavidyalaya (A Central University Established by the Central Universities Art 2000 No. 25 of 2009) Koni, Bilaspur - 495009 (C.G.)
+W ef 2015-162017-18 | Page.
+14 as discipline, Group presentation/peer group discussion on historical development of ancient British English to present standard English Language in the world, Lecture and discussion, Self study